 Applies to melphalan: intravenous powder for injection, oral tablet

-> Renal side effects including temporary significant elevation of the blood urea have been seen in the early stages of therapy in patients with renal damage.
+Common (1% to 10%): Temporary significant elevation of the blood urea has been seen in the early stages of therapy with this drug in myeloma patients with renal damage[Ref]

-> More about Alkeran (melphalan)
+More about Alkeran (melphalan)

 - Drug interactions

 - Pricing & coupons